murrayds/literature/CollaborationNotes.md

 There is a strong correlation between productivity and internationalization, and weaker correlation between intensity of international collaboration and average quality of an author’s papers.
 Physics shows the highest propensity for international collaboration.

+### Adams, J. (2013).
+The fourth age of research.
+Nature, 497(7451), 557–560. https://doi.org/10.1038/497557a

+Adams (2013)

+**Tags:** Collaboration; International; Mobility

+We are now in a "fourth age" of research.
+The first three ages were the individual, the institutional, and the national.
+The new fourth age is comprised of international teams of elite scholars sharing resources, ideas, and findings between themselves.
+This new age will cause tensions, as nations can no longer hoard scientific wealth.
+The nations that thrive will be those that facilitate these expansive international collaborations and open themselves to the world.

+The author explores this finding by examining bibliometric outputs of different countires, and counting the number of internationally-collaborative papers.

+### Adams, J., & Loach, T. (2015).
+Comment: A well-connected world.
+Nature, 527(7577), S58–S59. https://doi.org/10.1038/527S58a

+Adams & Loach (2015)

+A short piece looking at global collaboration networks of univeristies based on co-authorship in the Nature index.
+They examine specifically how things have changed.

+U.S. remains largely tied to Europe.
+China collaborates with the U.S., but is largely absent from the Asia-Pacific cluster.
+Australia more closely connected with U.S., but has become stronger in Asia-Pacific.

+"If collaboration is linked with high impact, then research groups who are not part of the collaborative network risk being left behind, marginalized by a lack of access to the cutting edge of research in their field."

 ---
 ## |C|